SSWConsulting/SSW.Rules.Content/rules/do-you-name-your-dependencies-to-avoid-problems-with-minification/rule.md

 ```

 ::: good
-Code: Better example: This code names the parameters inline which is a little cleaner
+Code: Better example - This code names the parameters inline which is a little cleaner
 :::

 Using this method will ensure you don't run into problems with minification.
 If you'd like to know more, check out the [Angular tutorial for Dependency Injection](https://docs.angularjs.org/tutorial/step_05).